Five Key Signs Of Anorexia

 • Women who have a physical disability are more likely to develop an eating disorder

-When the body does not receive enough nutrients to sustain itself, it begins to break down muscle tissue to get energy.
+When the body does not receive enough protein or other nutrients to sustain itself with anorexia, it begins to break down muscle tissue to get energy.
 The heart is one of the muscles that can be impacted by this process.
-Over time, this can cause one’s pulse and blood pressure to drop, potentially leading to problems like heart failure.
-In addition, a lack of electrolytes from food can cause the heart to beat irregularly, which could eventually be fatal.
+Over time, this can cause one’s heart rate and blood pressure to drop, potentially leading to problems like heart failure and lack of blood flow to vital organs.
+In addition to lower blood pressure, a lack of electrolytes from food can cause irregular heartbeats (possibly from changes in the heart’s electrical activity), which could eventually be fatal.
+If the heart beats differently (an abnormal heart rhythm), a person may experience heart palpitations.
+If the heart stops beating, a person can experience cardiac arrest.

 The gastrointestinal system